bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

 I should also point out that this issue hasn't discouraged me from using Play.
 The framework is still evolving, and this stuff will get better.
-Plus, courtesy of these test, I now have some feasible work-arounds.
+Plus, courtesy of these tests, I now have some feasible work-arounds.

 <script type="text/javascript" src="https://www.google.com/jsapi"></script>
 <script type="text/javascript">